 I also secured several important victories for Wisconsin forestry and paper in the recent Farm Bill.
 I authored language in the bill to allow the Forest Service to engage retired employees in forest management and timber harvesting work.
 I also worked with my colleagues to include the Silviculture Regulatory Consistency Act to preserve the management of forest roads at the state level, and the Forest Products Fairness Act to remove a competitive disadvantage for paper products in USDA programs.

 In recent years, Wisconsin farmers and forest owners have been targeted by an array of burdensome regulations.
 I have worked diligently to provide regulatory relief to those who produce our food supply.

-I am currently working in Congress to pass the Agricultural Conservation Flexibility Act, a bipartisan bill that I authored to stop a recent federal regulation that would discourage good conservation behavior among farmers.
+Last year, I successfully worked to pass the Agricultural Conservation Flexibility Act, a bipartisan bill that I authored to stop a recent federal regulation that would discourage good conservation behavior among farmers.
 The “Interpretive Rule” issued by the EPA and the Army Corps of Engineers would narrow current laws that allow dairy farmers and forest owners to conduct soil and water conservation practices without needing federal permits.
-My bill would withdraw the Interpretive Rule and put legislative clarity in place for years to come.
+My bill withdrew the Interpretive Rule and put legislative clarity in place for years to come.

 I also led a successful bipartisan effort to secure needed regulatory relief for Wisconsin’s paper industry in the context of the Boiler MACT and Commercial and Industrial Solid Waste Incineration rules.
 Thanks to our work, Wisconsin’s pulp and paper mills have much-needed certainty that various biomass materials will be treated as fuels rather than as solid wastes, which would subject them to additional compliance burdens.
 Click here for more information.